jeras/TCB/doc/TCB.md

 ### Data packing

-A combination of parameters and runtime signals defines how bytes (smallest data units) are organized inside the read/write data bus, and across transfers for multi transfer transactions.
+A combination of parameters and runtime signals define how bytes (smallest data units) are organized inside the read/write data bus, and across transfers for multi transfer transactions.